 How to apply

-To apply for leave to remain as a stateless person, you apply via the application form found here.
+To apply for leave to remain as a stateless person, you apply online here.

 There is no fee for the application, and you do not need to pay the immigration health surcharge (read more about the surcharge here).